sa-express-news/longform-story-template/README.md

 These are not urgent and for the purposes of this guide, we'll ignore them.
 (Oh - and if you get an error running your install, you may need to do a `sudo npm install` instead to run it as a superuser.)

 Now that everything is installed, we can run our other NPM commands to work with the project.
 Get back into the terminal and run `npm run start`.
-You should see a few things happening - wait a while until you...
+You should see a few things happening - wait a while until you see...

 Ta-da!
 The terminal just opened a new tab in your internet browser.
 When that tab finishes loading, you should see a longform story!